Campus Living Mission Statement

 Residence Life Diversity Action Statement

-As a department central to the social, emotional, and intellectual growth and development of students at the College of William & Mary, Residence Life in the Division of Student Affairs is committed to fostering an inclusive and diverse residential community, enriched by the presence and participation of men and women of different races, nationalities, ethnicities, socioeconomic circumstances, abilities, ages, sexual orientations, political viewpoints, veteran status, religious/spiritual, and/or philosophical beliefs, or any other category protected by the Commonwealth or by federal law.
+As a department central to the social, emotional, and intellectual growth and development of students at William & Mary, Residence Life in the Division of Student Affairs is committed to fostering an inclusive and diverse residential community, enriched by the presence and participation of men and women of different races, nationalities, ethnicities, socioeconomic circumstances, abilities, ages, sexual orientations, political viewpoints, veteran status, religious/spiritual, and/or philosophical beliefs, or any other category protected by the Commonwealth or by federal law.
 This commitment goes beyond mere tolerance of differences by seeking to minimize attitudes and actions that have separated, excluded, marginalized, or oppressed people in the past, and facilitating understanding and recognition.
-These aspirations complement, in a meaningful way, the mission of the College, its curriculum, social life, and general climate.
+These aspirations complement, in a meaningful way, the mission of the university, its curriculum, social life, and general climate.
 Forging an appreciation for diversity in the residence halls is a fundamental commitment, consistent with the goals of an institution of higher learning.
 We actively demonstrate our commitment to the success of all community members through our programs, policies, and services.
 Therefore, pursuant to the goals of the university, the Division of Student Affairs, and the Residence Life Diversity Action Plan Residence Life will annually review and bi-annually assess this plan and modify it accordingly.

 Student Affairs Division Diversity Statement

 The Division of Student Affairs strives to ensure a safe, affirming, and nurturing environment for William & Mary students and staff.
 Inherent in this mission is a belief that a strong community is built upon, and enriched by, both commonalities and differences.
 Division members recognize and celebrate the fact that William & Mary students, staff, and faculty are diverse—varying in age, physical abilities and cognitive talents, socioeconomic status, political viewpoints, religious/spiritual and/or philosophical beliefs, and sexual, gender, and racial/ethnic identities.
 We actively demonstrate our commitment to the success of all community members through our programs, policies, and services.
 We foster a welcoming environment based upon open and considerate dialogue, mutual understanding, and respect for individual differences.

 College's Statement on Diversity